 Article V - Duties of Officers

-- Secretary - The Secretary shall perform various stenographic assignments as requested by the President.
+The Secretary shall create correspondence as requested by the President.
 The Secretary shall maintain an accurate and up-to-date list of Associate and Honorary Members.
 The Secretary shall take minutes and record attendance of all meetings.
 The Secretary shall control all current records of the Society unless the Board of Directors provides otherwise and shall convey other records not in use to the Historian.

 Article VI - Conflict of Interest